jacwohlen/administras/README.md

 npm run dev -- --open
 ```

+## Testing

+tbd

 ## Building

-To create a production version of your app:
+To create a production version of the app:

 ```bash
 npm run build